Skip to content

 # Create directory for SAP SDK

-# Copy the local SAP SDK folder into the container
+# Copy the SDK from your local machine into the image

-# You must download 'nwrfcsdk' from SAP Marketplace
+# NOTE: You must download 'nwrfc750P_X-xxxxxx.zip' from SAP and extract it here

 ENV LD_LIBRARY_PATH=$SAPNWRFC_HOME/lib